danielraymond/sparta-geo-test/README.md

 I spent about an hour and 20 minutes getting the web page to display the data for all of the devices.

-I then spent about 20 minutes setting up the tests for this service however I ran out of time to write a full set of tests.

-The remaining time was spent cleaning up the code and writing this readme.
+I spent the remaining time writing the tests for the all devices service in the service object model and writing this readme.